QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 ### Login & Authentication

+### Login & Authentication

 #### First Login

-1. Open the app
+1. Open your mobile browser
+2. Navigate to the system URL
-2. Enter your email and password
+3. Enter your email and password
-3. Tap **Login**
+4. Tap **Login**
-4. If first-time, you'll be prompted to change password
+5. If first-time, you'll be prompted to change password

 #### Change Password